ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

    Application Protocol Error Code:
    : A variable-length integer containing the application-specified reason the
      sender is ignoring the stream.
-This value MUST NOT exceed 0xffffffff;
+WebTransport application error codes are constrained to an unsigned 32-bit range defined in
-     values larger than this MUST be treated as a session error of type WEBTRANSPORT_ERROR.
+     {{Section 4.4 of WEBTRANSPORT-H3}}.
+This value MUST NOT exceed 0xffffffff, values larger than this MUST be treated as a session error of type WEBTRANSPORT_ERROR.